-You will need to request any documents with the Creekside location via the TIGER catalog.
+You will need to request any documents with the Creekside location via the catalog.

 Guides to the government documents collection are available through the Government Information Web Page and via the Research Guides tab on the library’s homepage.
-Approximately a half of the physical materials in the Government Documents Collection are reflected in the library’s online catalog (TIGER).
-Additional online documents are also found via the Tiger and Government Information Web pages.
+Most of the physical materials are included in the library’s catalog.

-Physical access to the government documents collection is available to members of the general public and CC community.
+Access to the government documents collection is available to members of the general public along with the CC community.
 Most of the items in the collection are available to check out according to library circulation policy.
-Some documents, including maps, do not check out.
-Maps may be used in the library.
+Some documents, including maps and microfiche, do not check out.
+They may be used in the library.

-TIGER (catalog) and Government Information web pages may be searched from any computer with internet access.
+The catalog, Government Information web pages and (Lib)guides may be searched from any computer with internet access.
 Two stations near the Research Desk are designated for members of the general public.
 Users are limited to 1 hour at a computer station.
 The librarian on duty at the Research Desk will login people requesting access.

 Reference services offered to the general public using the depository are comparable to the reference services given to the library’s primary patrons.
 Indexes, databases, and other tools to locate government information in the library and on the Internet are available to all depository patrons.